 Medical Billing and Coding Programs and Certification

 It’s imperative that you obtain your training from a reputable school, whether it’s a technical school, vocational school or community college.
 While it is not a requirement in many cases to obtain a professional certification, the program you enroll in should be accredited (more on the benefits of accreditation later).
 Most programs just require that you earn either a high school diploma or a GED to appy.
 The quickest way to become either a medical coder or biller (or both) is to attain a certificate, which generally takes about 1 year to complete.
 An Associate Degree is also an option for a more expansive education, which for almost all programs requires 2 years of studies.
 Bachelor’s Degrees in medical billing and coding are not widely offered.
 After your education has been concluded, although not required in the majority of states, you might want to attain a professional certification.
 Certification is a great means for those new to the profession to show prospective Kekaha HI employers that they are not only qualified but committed to their career.
 Some of the organizations that make available certifications are:

 - Board of Medical Specialty Coding (BMSC).

 - The Professional Association of Healthcare Coding Specialists (PAHCS).

 - American Health Information Management Association (AHIMA).

-Questions to Ask Medical Billing and Coding Training Programs
+Questions to Ask Medical Coding and Billing Courses

 More Marvelous Cities in Hawaii